devcesarlopes/vollup-app-android/README.md

 3. Get and display data from ***Firebase Realtime Database***.

 ## Congratulations
-following these steps I developed a basic system app.
+Following these steps I developed a basic system app.
 It was a great experience and surely helped with my Android Development skills.
 It was a great honor !